ahmedhnewa/OAuth1.0a/README.md

 		}
 	}

 Step 2.
-Add the dependency to your module
+Add the dependency to your module (build.gradle app module)

 	dependencies {
-	        implementation 'com.github.AhmedRiyadh441:oAuth1:1.0.5'
+	        implementation 'com.github.ahmedhnewa:OAuth1.0a:1.0.8'
 	}

 Usage: